-- Red Cabbage Salad with Green Apple, Lingonberry Preserves and Toasted Walnuts: For this one, I suggest making my lingonberry mint jam above and replacing the canola oil with ⅛ cup sesame oil.
+- Red Cabbage Salad with Green Apple, Lingonberry Preserves and Toasted Walnuts: For this one, try making the lingonberry mint jam above and replace the canola oil with ⅛ cup sesame oil.

 Risks and Side Effects

-Lingonberry concentrate is likely OK when taken orally as directed; however, it may not safe to use lingonberry leaves for long periods of time.
+Lingonberry concentrate is likely safe when taken orally as directed; however, it may not be safe to use lingonberry leaves for long periods of time.
 The leaves may cause nausea and vomiting.